Tapestry of Faith resources support lifelong faith development in Unitarian Universalist community.

 Conceived in response to Hurricane Katrina, this workshop helps congregations reflect and heal after a natural disaster, attack, or other traumatic event.
 Whether such events occur far away or in our own backyard, they can affect the way we make meaning and how each of us understands life’s purpose and the workings of the universe.

-- Parents as Spiritual Guides
+- Parents as Spiritual Guides (PDF)

 By Roberta and Christopher Nelson